 We have more on the Pistons:

 - All-Star center Jalen Duren and key reserve Isaiah Stewart will continue to serve their suspensions when the team returns to action on Thursday.
 Duren has one more game left on his suspension for his part in a scuffle with the Hornets last week, while Stewart still has six games to go.
-Bickerstaff told Spears the team’s depth will carry them through this stretch.
+Bickerstaff told Spears the Pistons’ depth will carry them through this stretch.
 “Whenever they have been called upon, they have lived up to the moment and the team has supported them and helped them be successful,” Bickerstaff said of his reserves.
 “That’s how we move forward.
 We hold the fort down until our guys get back.
 We will miss those guys while they are out but the strength of our team has been our depth and we will contribute to use that as a weapon.”

-- Paul Reed stepped forward in the first game after the suspensions, a 113-95 road victory over the Raptors.
+- Paul Reed stepped forward in the first game after the suspensions were issued, a 113-95 road victory over the Raptors.
 Reed finished with 22 points on 10-of-17 shooting, five rebounds, four blocks and three assists starting in place of Duren.
 “My minutes might not be consistent, but my teammates and coaches expect me to come in and be ready, and that is what I am going to do,” Reed said, per Coty Davis of the Detroit News.
 “I take pride in that.
 To come in and know that when things go left, I can step up and provide.”
-Reed re-signed with Detroit on a two-year, $11MM contract last summer but his $5.6MM salary for next season in not guaranteed.
+Reed re-signed with Detroit on a two-year, $11MM contract last summer but his $5.6MM salary for next season is not guaranteed.

-- Duren, a restricted free agent after the season, said that the bad times that he and the team endured during his first two seasons has provided extra motivation for everyone in the organization.
+- Duren, a restricted free agent after the season, said that the bad times he and the team endured during his first two seasons have provided extra motivation for everyone in the organization.
 “It’s kinda like being broke and then getting money,” Duren told Omari Sankofa II of the Detroit Free Press.
 “You never want to be broke again.
 That’s really what it is, bro, is understanding what that bottom felt like and never wanting to go back because we all have basketball pride and we all want to be the best in what we do.
 Knowing what that bottom feels like again, it’s never wanting to be back.”

 This will never happen in the West.
 The East is so soft a conference.
 Pistons are a great team, but would be like 4th in the West right now if they had the West’s schedule.